Arena Corinthians, Sao Paulo, Brazil

-The inner and outer walls are being painted and covered by granite, porcelain and ceramic inserts.
+The inner and outer walls were painted and covered by granite, porcelain and ceramic inserts.
 The roof of the east grandstand is covered by metal tiles.
 Work began on the roof of the west side in mid 2013.
-The installation of metal structures for the seats and the emplacement of seats is scheduled to complete by August 2013.
+The installation of metal structures for the seats and the emplacement of seats were completed by the end of 2013.

 Facilities at Arena Corinthians

-Arena Corinthians will feature an auditorium, restaurants, bars, 89 suites, 502 toilets and space for shops.
-The lighting will be provided by 352 floodlights and HQI-TS high flux metal halide lamps, fluorescent lamps and high-intensity discharge lamps.
-The stadium will be installed with 3,500 flat-panel TVs.
+Arena Corinthians features an auditorium, restaurants, bars, 89 suites, 502 toilets and space for shops.
+The lighting is provided by 352 floodlights and HQI-TS high flux metal halide lamps, fluorescent lamps and high-intensity discharge lamps.
+The stadium is installed with 3,500 flat-panel TVs.

-The stadium will feature 15 lifts and ten escalators to ease the circulation.
-Parking facilities will include 1,620 uncovered spaces, and covered parking lots for 929 vehicles.
-The internal areas of the stadium buildings will be fully air conditioned.
+There are 15 lifts and ten escalators to ease the circulation.
+Parking facilities include 1,620 uncovered spaces, and covered parking lots for 929 vehicles.
+The internal areas of the stadium buildings are fully air conditioned.

-The ryegrass field will be equipped with advanced drainage system, and irrigation equipment controlled by a computerised system.
+The ryegrass field is equipped with advanced drainage system, and irrigation equipment controlled by a computerised system.